-The historical line of the architectural practice began with Rupert V Minnett Architect.
+The historical line of the architectural practice began in 1913 with Rupert V. Minnett Architect.
 It was established on residential projects and some commercial buildings.

 The practice formally commenced in Sydney.
-In 1922 he moved to the North Sydney area, becoming the first architectural firm practicing on the Lower North Shore of Sydney.
+In 1936 he moved to the North Sydney area, establishing his practice in Crows Nest.

 Our office still has architectural linen plans dating to 1925, accounts and progress claim certification books from 1929, Development Approval Consents from 1925 and antique surveying and camera equipment.